ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 The next release [1.20](https://github.com/orgs/ezra-bible-app/projects/15) is planned for May 2026.

-Planning is ongoing.
+Planned features:

+* Render morphological info in word study panel.
+* Show number of occurrences per Strong's number in Word Study panel.
+* Allow editing/configuration of additional SWORD repositories.

 <a name="installation"></a>